• The River Remembers

 Awakening Historical Memories

-While there are some strange hallucinated details in the videos, we were able to (mostly) retain the original integrity of the place while animating them in a way that brings the memories to life.
+While there are some strange hallucinated details in the videos, we were able to (mostly) retain the original integrity of the place while animating them in a way that brings these memories to life.